sensedeep/onetable-migrate/README.md

 ### async init()

 Initialize the migration library.
 This reads the table keys.
+This MUST be called after constructing the Migrate instance.

 ### Deployment